 memory regions, for example).
 Recovering as

-will create those files such that they
+root will create those files such that they

-, which means that even
+are owned by root, which means that even

 after you restore connectivity to your repository, regular